Form Filling Automation: From Simple Inputs to Complex Multi-Step Forms

 Essential Techniques for Basic Form Automation

 Starting with fundamental form interaction patterns establishes the foundation for more advanced automation scenarios.
+If you haven’t set up a browser automation tool yet, our guide on getting started with Selenium and your first automated browser walks through the basics.
 Modern browser automation tools provide multiple approaches for element selection and interaction, each with specific advantages depending on the form structure.

 1